 Publicly traded domestic and foreign companies are required to submit SEC filings to the U.S. Securities and Exchange Commission (SEC).
-The SEC filings are accessible in the SEC’s EDGAR database that is a freely available to the public.
-The Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system allows investors to quickly research company’s financial and operational information.
+They are accessible in the SEC’s EDGAR database, which is freely available to the public.
+The Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system allows investors to quickly research a company’s financial and operational information.

-To use the EDGAR system effectively, you should know which categories of information appear in the various SEC documents and the search methods that work well.
-For example, if you are looking for information on recent corporate events and developments, you should check this information in SEC filing 8-K.
+To use the EDGAR system effectively, you should know which categories of information appear in the various SEC documents and the search methods that work best.
+For example, if you are looking for information on recent corporate events and developments, you should check for this information in SEC filing 8-K.

 Access the search function here -> https://www.sec.gov/edgar/searchedgar/companysearch.html

 EDGAR search function